 The Equality, Diversity and Inclusion (ED&I) objectives and action progress are reviewed annually by the Equality, Diversity and Inclusion Committee.
 An annual report is produced to consider, monitor and share the University's activities and progress in relation to equality, diversity and inclusion.
-This report is available on our website at Governance | Norwich University of the Arts
+This report is available on our website at Equality, diversity, and inclusion | Norwich University of the Arts